-- (4) Cluster open space shall include any irreplaceable natural features located on the tract such as, but not limited to, stream beds and adjacent banks, wetlands, flood channels, floodplain areas, major tree groupings and individual trees of significant size. - (5) The suitability of cluster open space intended for scenic value shall be determined by its visibility from a significant number of units or buildings or streets. - (6) The usability of cluster open space intended for recreation or public use shall be determined by the size, shape, topographic and location requirements of the particular purpose proposed for the open space.
-Further, such space intended for recreation or public use shall be easily accessible to trail users including the elderly and handicapped, be integrated to form unbroken trail linkages between uses within the subdivision, and take advantage of opportunities to establish off-site linkages to nearby land uses, bikeways, sidewalks and greenways. - (7) To the extent practical, lands designated for greenways or other forms of public ownership or access in the conservation, open space or recreation element shall be included as cluster open space as specified by subsection 30-187(o). - (8) Diversity and originality in lot layout and individual building design shall be encouraged to achieve the best possible relationship between the development and the land.
-Garage doors if forward facing must be set back at least 20 feet from the back of sidewalk and shall not be forward of the front façade of the building.
-Sidewalks must be included on both sides of the street internal to the Cluster Subdivision. - (9) To the extent practical, cluster open space shall contain designated surface water or upland environmental features. - (10) When lots abut wetland and buffers, the developer/homeowner shall provide a 10-foot building construction setback from those designated areas for work area, to construct residential structures, including principal and accessory structures, so that the wetland and/or buffers areas are not disturbed during the construction process.
+- Individual lots, buildings and other structures shall be arranged and situated to relate to surrounding properties and to improve the view from, and the view of, buildings, lots and structures. - Individual lots, buildings, streets and parking areas, and any accessory structures and improvements located in the cluster open space, shall be situated to avoid the adverse effects of shadows, noise and traffic on the residents of the site and to minimize the area devoted to motor vehicles. - Cluster open space shall include any irreplaceable natural features located on the tract such as, but not limited to, stream beds and adjacent banks, wetlands, flood channels, floodplain areas, major tree groupings and individual trees of significant size. - The usability of cluster open space intended for recreation or public use shall be determined by the size, shape, topographic and location requirements of the particular purpose proposed for the open space.
+Further, such space intended for recreation or public use shall be easily accessible to trail users including the elderly and handicapped, be integrated to form unbroken trail linkages between uses within the subdivision, and take advantage of opportunities to establish off-site linkages to nearby land uses, bikeways, sidewalks and greenways. - To the extent practical, lands designated for greenways or other forms of public ownership or access in the conservation, open space or recreation element shall be included as cluster open space and dedicated as specified by subsection 30-187(o). - Diversity and originality in lot layout and individual building design shall be encouraged to achieve the best possible relationship between the development and the land.
+Garage doors if forward facing must be set back at least 20 feet from the back of sidewalk and shall not be forward of the front facade of the building.
+Sidewalks must be included on both sides of the street internal to the cluster subdivision. - (8)

+To the extent practical, cluster open space shall contain regulated surface waters and wetlands, and set-asides of regulated natural and archaeological resources.

+When lots abut wetlands or buffer areas, the property owner shall provide a ten-foot building construction setback from those areas for a construction work area, so that wetlands and buffer areas are not disturbed during any construction process.